Guidance and Practices for Online Youth Gatherings when participants are under the age of 18

 - Be aware of and sensitive to technical difficulties.
 Be prepared to support.

 Facilitators/hosts stay online for to debrief after the session ends, or plan another time to share evaluation, affirmations, concerns, and issues that need to be addressed before the next event.

-I hereby grant permission to PYM to use my/my child’s photographic or video image and audio recordings of myself/my child on its Web site, on its social media pages, or in official printed publications without further consideration, and I acknowledge PYM’s right to crop or treat the photograph, video recording or audio recording at its discretion.
+I hereby grant permission to Philadelphia Yearly Meeting (PYM) to use my/my child’s photographic or video image and audio recordings of myself/my child on its website, on its social media pages, or in official printed publications without further consideration, and I acknowledge PYM’s right to crop or treat the photograph, video recording or audio recording at its discretion.
+This includes photo or video depicting the participation of myself/my child in a video conference or other virtual event or gathering.
 I also acknowledge that PYM may choose not to use my/my child’s photo, video recording or audio recording at this time, but may do so at its own discretion at a later date.
-I also understand that once recordings of my child and my/my child’s image is posted on PYM’s Web site, the image, video recording or audio recording can be downloaded.
+I also understand that once recordings of my child and my/my child’s image is posted on PYM’s website, the image, video recording or audio recording can be downloaded.
 Therefore, I agree to indemnify and hold harmless PYM from any claims.
-PYM reserves the right to discontinue use of photos, audio recording or video recording without notice.
+PYM reserves the right to discontinue use of photos, audio recording, or video recording without notice.

 Some parts adapted from Britain Yearly Meeting, Children and Young People’s Work, Event & Activity Management Policy Procedures & Guidance 20b and Quaker online youth work example session